chrishoermann/zod-prisma-types/Readme.md

   }),
 ```

 All keys that do not match keys of the `RawCreateParams` type will be filterd out and are not written to the zod type.
 Currently no error is thrown when an invalid key is used but I intend to implement this behaviour in a future release.
-So if you have a typo or an invalid key in your custom type error string
+So if you have a typo or an invalid key in your custom type error string like:

 ```prisma
 model MyModel {